omidarmat/onLearn/c.md

 Separating the declarations into a separate header file keeps your main code a little shorter.
 This technique is especially useful when you want to get yourself out of trouble with thinking about the order of function declarations in your program.
 This also has another big advantage.

-There are other situations when you need to reuse a specific functionality that you have written previously in multiple other programs.
-This basically means that you would have a special functionality written in a `.c` file, and you would like to share it in some other `.c` files.
-If the compiler can somehow include the shared code when it is compiling your program, you will be able to reuse the same code in multiple applications.
+There are other situations when you need to re-use a specific functionality that you have written previously in multiple other programs.
+This basically means that you have a special functionality written in a `.c` file, and you would like to share it in some other `.c` files.
+If the compiler can somehow include the shared code when it is compiling your program, you will be able to re-use the same code in multiple applications.
 But there is a problem.
 Up until this point you have only ever created programs from one single `.c` file.
 What we are talking about right now is a program that consists of multiple `.c` programs.
 In other words, you now want to give the compiler a set of source code files, and not just one source code file.
 It means that the compiler would have to create a single executable program from several files.
 How is it going to work?

 1. To do this, you first need to create a header file for the shared code.
-If you are going to share the `encrypt.c` code between programs, you need some way to tell those programs about te encrypt code.
+If you are going to share the `encrypt.c` code between programs, you need some way to tell those programs about the encrypt code.
 You do this with a header file.

 ```c
 // encrypt.h